lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-computing-a-bitcoin-address-part-1-private-to-public-key.md

 }
 ```

-The difference is in the line that converts the curve coordinate to
+The difference is an extra parameter and the representation of the
-the result of the function (and an extra parameter).
-This function
-uses `EC_POINT_point2oct` to return a byte string instead of a hex
+public key output.
+This new function uses `EC_POINT_point2oct` to
+return a byte string instead of a hex string.
+The problem is that the
-string.
-I need a different function because the function I used
-earlier, `EC_POINT_point2hex`, allocates, but I won't have the
+hex conversion function, `EC_POINT_point2hex`, allocates, but I don't
-opportunity to free in Racket.
-With this `priv2pub_bytes` function,
+want to manually manage memory in Racket.
+Because `priv2pub_bytes`
-Racket can allocate a buffer controlled by the GC prior to calling the
+consumes an additional buffer parameter, Racket can allocate a buffer
+controlled by the GC prior to calling the function, and then pass in
-function and then pass in the allocated buffer.
+this allocated buffer.

-To create a Racket wrapper for the `priv2pub_bytes` C function, I
+Next I use Racket's FFI to create a Racket wrapper function for the
+`priv2pub_bytes` C function.
+The FFI requires a library file, so I
-first need to compile the C code to a `.so` file.
+compile the `.c` file to a `.so` library.

     $ gcc -lcrypto -std=c99 -fPIC -shared -Wl,-soname,libpriv2pub.so.1 priv2pub.c -o libpriv2pub.so.1.0